FredPont/command_line_builder/README.md

 # Command Line Builder
 Command Line Builder is a tool to build a list of command lines from a list of files.
 Command Line Builder insert automatically the file names in the command line until all the file names are all used.
+It is possible to substitute file names with or without their extension.

 For example, with a file list :
 [file01.ext, .. file10.ext]